Ergodic Theory on Stationary Random Graphs: Applications

+Consider the graph obtained from $\mathbb{Z}^d$ by adding an edge between each pair of distinct vertices $x,y \in \mathbb{Z}^d$ with probability $p_{x,y}$ independently of the other pairs.
+Assume that for some $\beta>0$ and $s>0$.
 This model is called \emph{long range percolation}.
-Berger \cite{Berg02} proved in dimensions $d=1$ or $d=2$ that if $d<s<2d$, and if there exists an infinite cluster, then this cluster is almost surely transient.
-In the same paper the following question (6.3) is addressed: \begin{question} Are there nontrivial harmonic functions on the infinite cluster of long range percolation with $d<s<2d$ ? \end{question} We answer negatively this question for \emph{bounded} harmonic functions. \proof First we remark that by a general result (see \cite[Example 9.4]{AL07}), the cluster $\mathcal{C}_{\infty}$ containing $0$ conditionally on the $0$ belonging to an infinite open cluster is a unimodular random graph.
+Berger \cite{Berg02} proved in dimensions $d=1$ or $d=2$ that if $d<s<2d$, then conditionally on $0$ being in an infinite cluster, this cluster is almost surely transient.
+In the same paper the following question \cite[(6.3)]{Berg02} is addressed: \begin{question} Are there nontrivial harmonic functions on the infinite cluster of long range percolation with $d<s<2d$ ? \end{question} We answer negatively this question for \emph{bounded} harmonic functions. \proof First we remark that by a general result (see \cite[Example 9.4]{AL07}), conditionally on the event that $0$ belongs to an infinite cluster $\mathcal{C}_{\infty}$, the random rooted graph $(\mathcal{C}_{\infty},0)$ is a unimodular random graph.
 Furthermore, since $s>d$ the expected degree of $0$ is finite.
 Hence, by Proposition \ref{unista}, the random graph $(\tilde{\mathcal{C}}_{\infty},\tilde{0})$ obtained by biasing $(\mathcal{C}_{\infty},0)$ with the degree of $0$ is stationary.
 By Theorem \ref{subexp} it suffices to show that the graph $\tilde{\mathcal{C}}_{\infty}$ is of subexponential growth in the sense of \eqref{subexpo}.
 For that purpose, we use the estimates given in \cite[Theorem 3.1]{Bis09}.
-If $x \in \Z$ belongs to the same infinite cluster as the origin, recall that we denote its graph distance from the origin $0$ by $\op{d}_{\op{gr}}^{\mathcal{C}_{\infty}}(0,x)$.
+For $x \in \mathcal{C}_{\infty}$, denote the graph distance from $0$ to $x$ in $\mathcal{C}_{\infty}$ by $ \op{d}_{\op{gr}}^{\mathcal{C}_{\infty}}(0,x)$.
 Then for each $s' \in (d,s)$ there are constants $c_{1}, c_{2} \in (0,+\infty)$ such that, for $\delta' = 1/ \log_{2}(2d/s')$,